Alyemnihm/COMP3005-Assignment3/README.md

 >   2. Save the source code files in a directory of your choice
 >   3. Open IntelliJ IDEA
 >   4. Open the project by selecting File > Open and then navigating to the appropriate directory
+>   5. Update database connection variables according to your machine
->   5. Run the code
+>   6. Run the code

 The application should start running, and the user will be able to interact with it via the console.